Baked Chicken Nuggets

 Ciao dall’Italia!

 These look amazing……I bet you could do them up and freeze them in a bag for the kids to take out and re-heat.
-I love your healthy version.
+I love your version.